 The Murdaugh family first began to receive national attention after the double homicide of Maggie and Paul.

-“I’ve been up to it now, it’s bad,” he told the dispatcher, adding that both weren’t breathing as he begged the ambulance to arrive quickly.
+“I’ve been up to it now, it’s bad,” he told the dispatcher, adding that neither were breathing as he begged the ambulance to arrive quickly.

-Indictments released by authorities confirmed previous reports that Paul was shot several times with a shotgun, while Maggie was killed with an AR-15 assault rifle.
+Indictments released by authorities confirmed previous reports that Paul was shot several times with a shotgun, while Maggie was killed with an AR-15-type assault rifle.

 The murder trial is set to begin in January 2023.